Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

-We can also modulate the relative cost of estimating the fishy function evaluations in \eqref{eq:asymptoticvariance:consistentestimator} by generating $\fishytestestimator(X_{s})$ only for some of the times, e.g. when $s\mod D=0$ for some $D\in\mathbb{N}$, which amounts to a thinning strategy. \end{rem}
+We can modulate the relative cost of estimating the fishy function evaluations in \eqref{eq:asymptoticvariance:consistentestimator} by generating $\fishytestestimator(X_{s})$ at times $s$ such that $s \mod D=0$ for $D\in\mathbb{N}$.
+Preliminary runs can provide an estimate of the average cost $C$ of generating $G$ at states that approximately follow $\pi$, in units of transitions from $P$.
+Setting $D$ as $\lceil C \rceil$ ensures that the effort of computing \eqref{eq:asymptoticvariance:consistentestimator} is split approximately equally between the MCMC run and the estimators $G$.

-In Appendix~\ref{subsec:mcmc-estimator-avar}, we show that this estimator is strongly consistent and satisfies a $\sqrt{t}$-CLT under Assumption~\ref{assu:tau-moment-kappa} and moment assumptions on $h$.
+In Appendix~\ref{subsec:mcmc-estimator-avar}, we show that the estimator $\hat{v}_{E}(P,h)$ is strongly consistent as $t\to\infty$, and satisfies a $\sqrt{t}$-CLT under Assumption~\ref{assu:tau-moment-kappa} and moment assumptions on $h$.
 The following summarizes Proposition~\ref{prop:epave-as} and Theorem~\ref{thm:epave-clt}.
-An expression for the asymptotic variance can be extracted from the proof, which depends implicitly on the coupling used to define $G$.
-Note that standard asymptotic variance estimators do not in general converge at the Monte Carlo $\sqrt{t}$ rate \citep[see, e.g.,][regarding batch means]{chakraborty2019estimating}.
-On the other hand, EPAVE requires unbiased fishy function estimates in addition to Markov chain trajectories.
+An expression for the asymptotic variance of EPAVE can be extracted from the proof.